Tuesday, December 28, 2021

 The PC of course will probably help the youth, who will mutter things about dying and getting into the maze of the purple sorcerer and stealing a jewel.
 Spiders.
 Pain.
 Ow.
 Urg.
 Dies.
 If the PC has dragged the youth into the haunted house, the sandpeople will come in, but the PC will be saved by the bell.

 If the PC has a family, threaten that next.
 Have them be kidnapped.
 But the whole party will probably start getting anxious about going out there without this step.
-Eventually, sandpeople will come for the PC if they are being passive.
-Then other servant come if the sandpeople are beaten or the Purple Mage can't find another way to get leverage.
+Eventually, sandpeople will come for the PC that witnessed thing if they are being passive.
+Then other servants come if the sandpeople are beaten or the Purple Mage can't find another way to get leverage.

 Appendix N: